13 June 2018

 Lee Beadman will be the Secretary.

-One of the Trustees shall always be the Club Welfare Officer, a position which is currently held by Lee Beadman.
+One of the Trustees shall always be the Club Safeguarding Officer, a position which is currently held by Lee Beadman.

 Any proposed changes to these roles will be subject to a vote by the Trustees.